abraraamer/switchboard/readme.txt

 * Added filter 'ot_show_settings_import' which allows you to hide the Settings Import options on the Import page.
 * Added filter 'ot_show_settings_export' which allows you to hide the Settings Export options on the Export page.
 * Added filter 'ot_show_docs' which allows you to hide the Documentation.
-* Added filter 'ot_use_theme_options' which allows you to hide the OptionTree Theme Option page (not recommended for beginners).
+* Added filter 'ot_use_theme_options' which allows you to hide the Switchboard Theme Option page (not recommended for beginners).
 * Added filter 'ot_list_item_description' which allows you to change the default list item description text.
 * Added filter 'ot_type_custom_post_type_checkbox_query' which allows you to filter the get_posts() args for Custom Post Type Checkbox.
 * Added filter 'ot_type_custom_post_type_select_query' which allows you to filter the get_posts() args for Custom Post Type Select.